 Flying with Vestibular Migraine

-Travel Products for Vestibular Migraine
+Travel Products for Flying

 - EarPlanes or Flents Flight Mates - I’ve linked to both on Amazon, but you can also find EarPlanes at Walgreens.
 These are more than just ear plugs.
 They help to regulate the cabin air pressure changes, so the discomfort is not as extreme.
-I will never fly without these.
+I never fly without these!
 You can use 1 pair for at least two flights.
+Make sure you put them in before the cabin door closes and wait to remove them till after the door has opened.
+I find the regular size tends to be uncomfortable on long flights and I do better with the kids size.
+You can use over the ear headphones to listen to music or watch shows.

 - Blisslets are the really cute alternative to SeaBands if you're looking for something a little more fashionable.
-They're my personal favorite and once I found them I never went back!
+They work by stimulating the Nei-Kuan, P6, acupressure point.
+This pressure point relieves nausea, motion sickness, and headaches.
+I'll put these on before I get to the airport and leave them on till I reach the hotel.
 Use code dizzycook for 15% off.
+If you're fancy, you can try Reliefband, but I haven't personally done it.

 - Hemi-Sync playlist - I always use it during takeoff and landing to get myself in the right mindset.
 There are playlists for it on Spotify and Apple.
 You can also try using the circle breathing on the Calm app or meditating, which works without wifi or cell service.
 It helps to calm your mind and relax you when your surroundings are less than relaxing.